OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 JSON file is parsed and formatted.
 This allows you to view the basic stturcture.

 ![OpenAPI doc](img/open-api-doc.png)

-You can see that as of this writing (SPP 2.10) the SPP API is using the Swagger or OpenAPI specification version 2.0.

 Expanding the `paths` node in Firefox or another JSON document parser will show all of the endpoints published for this service in the SPP API.